 Because you were.
 (Me too.)

 I don’t want you to forget.
-So I asked my friend Ashley at The Curio Co. to design a print just for you.
+So I asked my friend Ashley at The Curio Co. to design something just for you.

-Choose your favorite color (there are SIX!), print it out on the good paper, and put it in a frame where you’ll see it every day.
-I hope you love it.
+Print it out on the good paper and put it in a frame where you’ll see it every day.
+Or save a screen to your Photos, then go to Settings to change your wallpaper or lock screen.
+Either way, I hope you love it.